bpstephanie/wawa-land/README.md

       [Back To Top](<#contents>)

     - ### Messages
-      Messages have been utilized to give users instant feedback for action they take.
+      Messages have been utilized to give users instant feedback for actions they take.
 Success messages and error messages are distinguishable by their colour; green has been used for success and red for error messages.

       <details><summary>Success Messages - Desktop View</summary>